v4for/v4for.github.io/README.md

 If you choose to copy any of my games, please ensure to credit me by including a link to [maxwellstevenson.com](https://maxwellstevenson.com).
 This helps with SEO and promotes fair use.
 Remember, this project will always remain open source.

 ### Note:
 To ensure proper functionality, please make sure to copy the `poki-loader.js` and `unity-loader.js` files.
-All games are stored in the `Vafor_it-main` directory.
+All games are stored in the `Vafor_it` directory.

 ---